RobVortex11/GRATITUDE-JOURNAL-NEW-1/gratitude.md

+## April 17, 2026

+I am grateful for the momentum I've built over these past few days and the resilience to keep pushing forward.
+I am grateful for the moments of clarity when things start to click and make sense.
+I am grateful for the support system around me that lifts me up during challenging times.
+I am grateful for the opportunity to learn and grow every single day.

 ## April 15, 2026

 I am grateful to my L2 and L3 peers for inspiring me to stay put, believe in me and know that all the technical challenges will make sense as we work through them